ogdendavis/enrichmentWeek/README.md

 Example code in day3.js

 ## Day 4
-Students will learn to select multiple items by class name in JavaScript, and to apply or remove classes from elements using JavaScript.
+Students will sketch a design, and begin writing the JavaScript code to implement that design on the canvas.

 # Day 5
-Students will use their skills, and a provided list of pre-made css classes, to create an original piece of art using the template grid.
+Students will complete their JavaScript code and present their finished design to the class.